orbit-firmware/orbit/README.md

 To get started, check out the 📖 [Docs](https://rmk-firmware.github.io/rmk).

 If you need help, we have a friendly [discord server](https://discord.gg/SrESTtBKV5) for you.

+## License

+RMK is licensed under either of

+    Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0) MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

+at your option.